adrianengine/jquery-spectragram/README.md

 *Type: String*

-The width of the photos for the CSS width attribute *Default: inherit from size attribute*
+The width of the photos for the CSS width attribute (`100%` is a common choice here) *Default: inherit from size attribute*

 **height**

 *Type: String*

-The height of the photos for the CSS height attribute *Default: inherit from size attribute*
+The height of the photos for the CSS height attribute (`auto` is a common choice here) *Default: inherit from size attribute*

 **wrapEachWith**